-We all have heard of the phrase ‘energy can never be created or destroyed,’ so how does food provide energy?
-In this short article, let’s explore what energy is in relation to food, its measurement in joules to calories, and finally, what that may mean for weight gain or loss, which is the theory of energy balance.
+We have all heard of the phrase ‘energy can neither be created nor destroyed.’
+So how does food provide energy?
+In this short article, let’s explore what energy is, in relation to food, its measurement in joules to calories, and finally, what is weight gain or weight loss, which is the theory of energy balance.

 The source of almost all energy on earth is the Sun.
 Plants use photosynthesis to convert sunlight energy into chemical energy, which they store as carbohydrates, proteins, or fats.
-When animals eat the plants, the body metabolizes or ‘burns’ the food to release the energy into movement/ sound/ heat/ electrical -all our body processes.
+When animals eat the plants, the body metabolizes or ‘burns’ the food to release the energy into movement/ sound/ heat/ electrical signals -all our body processes.
 Therefore, without energy, those processes would not occur.
 But what happens if you consume more energy than you need?
-Well, it gets stored as fat, as energy cannot be destroyed.
+Well, it gets stored as fat, due to the fact that energy cannot be destroyed.

-In physics energy, regardless of its form, i.e., movement is measured in joules, at times converted to kilojoules for ease.
+In physics, energy, regardless of its form, i.e., movement is measured in joules, at times converted to kilojoules for ease.
 An apparatus called a “Bomb Calorimeter” is used to determine how much energy is in a particular food.
-This is done via putting the food sample inside, the starting temperature is measured, and food is set alight.
-After the food finishes burning, the change in temperature is measured, then finally, using an equation value is given in joules, which represents its stored energy.
-Manufacturers use this method, doing many samples to provide average values on the packaging as caloric information; sometimes, you might be eating slightly more or less energy-dense food than advertised!
+This is done by placing the food sample inside the apparatus, the starting temperature is measured, and food is set alight.
+After the food finishes burning, the change in temperature is measured, then finally, using an equation value, is given in joules, which represents its stored energy.
+Manufacturers use this method, with many samples to provide average values on the packaging as caloric information; but it’s important to note that sometimes, you might be eating slightly more or less energy-dense food than advertised!

 Packaged foods tend to present caloric information as calories (kilocalories or kcal) rather than in (kilo)joules.
-Joules is a metric unit of calories, to convert between the two multiply kilocalories by 4.2 to get the kilojoule value.
-For example, an average apple contains 72 kilocalories, which is the same as around 300kilojoules.
+Joules is a metric unit of calories.
+To convert between the two, you need to multiply kilocalories by 4.2 to get the kilojoule value.
+For example, an average apple contains 72 kilocalories, which is roughly around 300 kilojoules.
 Thus, all food provides the energy that can be measured or quantified as calories/kilojoules.
-On average, 1g of carbohydrate and protein has 4kcal, and fat has 9kcal.
+On average, both 1g of carbohydrate and protein have 4kcal, and fat has 9kcal.